Fed's Fisher calls for certainty on U.S. fiscal policy

 He added that a temporary fix would not help employment.

-Asked about the new Basel III capital standards, which the Fed said earlier this month it would delay to implement beyond a January 1, 2013, deadline, Fisher said: “It is too early to form a judgment on the efficacy of Basel III.”
+Asked about the new Basel III capital standards, which the Fed said earlier this month it would delay to implement beyond a Jan.
+1, 2013, deadline, Fisher said: “It is to early to form a judgment on the efficacy of Basel III.”

 “We are still trying to get our act together.
 It is helpful to have international standards,” Fisher said.